wp-plugins/sz-google/readme.txt

 <a href="http://wordpress.org/plugins/sz-google/faq/">English</a> - <a href="http://goo.gl/2co5W">Italiano</a> - <a href="http://goo.gl/SJIhR">Español</a> - <a href="http://goo.gl/hDYgZ">Français</a> - <a href="http://goo.gl/wz6ZV">Deutsch</a>

 = You can see a demo before the installation? =
 Yes, we have made available demonstration of the pages where the plugin installed to view the latest version of WordPress available at the moment.
-You can visit the page <a href="https://startbyzero.com/demos/wordpress/plugin-google/">SZ-Google Demo</a> to display many components in live demo.
+You can visit the specific web page <a href="https://startbyzero.com/demos/wordpress/plugin-google/">SZ-Google Demo</a> to display many components in live demo.

+= You can use the functions of the plugin with PHP? = Yes, many operations of the plugin are also accessible via the specific functions to be called in your PHP program, so you can customize a wordpress theme using only the code.

 == Screenshots ==